Iberian Peninsula Blackout

 • the restoration process of the transmission grid was completed in Spain.

-Following the blackout incident, on 12 May 2025, ENTSO-E set up a joint Expert Panel in line with Art.
-15(5) of the Regulation (EU) 2017/1485 of 2 August 2017, establishing a guideline on electricity transmission system operation (SO GL) and the Incident Incident Classification Scale (ICS) methodology.
+Following the blackout incident, on 12 May 2025, ENTSO-E set up a joint Expert Panel in line with Article 15(5) of the Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (SO GL) and the Incident Classification Scale (ICS) Methodology.
 The ICS Methodology is the framework for reporting and classifying incidents in the power system and for organising the investigation of such incidents, and is especially relevant to the work of the Expert Panel.

 In line with the legal requirements of both SO GL and the ICS Methodology, when the incident is classified according to the ICS Methodology criteria as scale 3 incident – blackout – the Expert Panel is tasked to investigate the root causes of the incident, produce a comprehensive analysis, and make recommendations in a final report which will be published.